Kam Shan Country Park: Monkey killings

 According to park wardens, since 2006 about 38 animal traps have been found in the park.
 An animal rights volunteer group was formed in 2007 when people discovered illegal hunting activities in the park.
 Dead monkeys wounded with sharp objects have been found in the park since 2007.
 On 3 March 2009 a dead monkey was found with a loop trap around its leg with body stab wounds.

 According to rights group, 300 wild monkeys were slaughtered for mainland China in May 2009.
 A man also used a BB gun to shoot the monkeys and shot one of the volunteers.
-Police arrived at the scene, Food and health chief York Chow Yat-ngok said he stepped up patrols to clear traps.
+Police arrived at the scene, Secretary for Food and Health York Chow Yat-ngok said he stepped up patrols to clear traps.
 Kwan Chi-yee, president of the Hong Kong Chinese Herbalists Association, issued a warning against eating monkey meat, saying "their meat can contain unknown viruses.
 It's a myth that it's nutritious."
 Under the Wild Animals Protection Ordinance, anyone hunting or willingly disturbing wild animals is liable to a fine of and one year in jail.